faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Hence, Callister seems to have misinterpreted Vogel's near-exhaustive demonstration of the penetrance of certain ideas in the psyche of Joseph Smith's time and place as a strawman which would require Joseph to have had direct contact with these books in order to have generated the BoM.
 And, here again, Callister has failed to grapple with other multiple authorship theories which increases the likelihood that a given individual would have been exposed to a given idea about the Native Americans.

-> The claim is then made that these books—or discussions of the same in newspapers or conversations—became the basis for the historical narrative in the Book of Mormon.[28] (emphasis added)
+> The claim is then made that these books—or discussions of the same in newspapers or conversations—became the basis for the historical narrative in the Book of Mormon.[28]

 Footnote 28 reads:

 > Joseph Smith referred to View of the Hebrews in Times and Seasons in June 1842 (twelve years after the Book of Mormon was published); see Joseph Smith, “From Priest’s American Antiquities,” Times and Seasons 3, no. 15 (1 June 1842): 814.

 The fact that Joseph referred to View of the Hebrews in 1842 merely confirms that these ideas were penetrating that environment.
 The multi-author model does not require that Joseph had direct contact with View of the Hebrews (another author may have).
-And the fact that he referenced the book later in his life does not preclude its direct or indirect influence on him earlier.
+And the fact that he referenced the book later in his life does not preclude its direct or indirect influence on him (or another author) earlier.

 > How might one counter this argument?
 Here is a list of questions that an honest seeker of truth might raise: